 It is also with the help of Family Services that Jeanette learned of additional aid she and her children qualified for, including after-school programs and summer camp.

-Ms. Lopez came to the Family Service League in December of 2011 seeking help in dealing with her two youngest children and anxiety over her pregnancy.
+Ms. Lopez came to the Family Service League seeking help in dealing with her two youngest children and anxiety over her pregnancy.